Doctorate of Physical Therapy

 Course descriptions can be found at: http://www.walsh.edu/prerequisite-course-descriptions.
 We will also consider pre-requisites on a case-by-case basis.
 To have a pre-requisite evaluated for appropriate content, you must submit your request in writing to Graduate Admission Office and include both a course description and syllabus.

 How many observation hours are required and what are considered as appropriate settings for observation hours?

 I have completed the minimal observation hours, but the therapist has moved and I am unable to contact that person.
 What can I do?

 We strongly recommend obtaining prompt and thorough documentation at the completion of your experience at a facility.
 If it is not possible to obtain the therapist's signature to document your experience, we will accept the signature of a supervisor or facility director.
-All observations must be recorded on the Walsh University observation forms provided on-line or in the application packet.
+All observations must be recorded according to the instructions noted in PTCAS.

 What should I major in for my undergraduate studies?

 We encourage prospective students to pursue a major in any discipline that interests them as long as the student can complete the pre-requisite courses for the physical therapy program.
 Some majors, however, allow students to complete the pre-requisites while at the same time working toward a Bachelor's degree.
 The most common examples of majors that meet this description include biology, kinesiology, exercise science, and psychology.